shan18/Kart/README.md

 `python manage.py migrate`
 `python manage.py collectstatic`

-10. If the products are not visible then follow the **Database reloading with fixtures** section in this [guide](notes/notes.md).
+10. Now load the **products** and the **tags** into the database
+`python manage.py loaddata products/fixtures/products.json`
+`python manage.py loaddata tags/fixtures/tags.json`

 #### Note:

+- The project contains *two level git architecture*, inner for heroku and outer for GitHub.
+Thus, the reason for *two .gitignore and requirements.txt files*.
-Due to size issues, only one protected media file has been uploaded.
+- Due to size issues, only one protected media file has been uploaded in GitHub.
 Add the others by uploading them in the **Django Admin**, inside the **Products** section.